kajott/CompoKit/README.md

   - scanlines disabled, brightness adjusted to compensate
   - fullscreen mode set to 1080p50 (make sure that mode exists before using Alt+D!)
   - no confirmation on exit
+- WinUAE
+  - installed in "portable mode"
+  - comes with `kickstart13.rom`
+  - configuration file `a500.uae` is provided with
+    - all settings for maximum Amiga 500 compatibility (with 512k slow RAM expansion)
+    - 20% stereo separation
+    - launch in fullscreen mode with aspect ratio correction, no GUI
+    - exit with Ctrl+F11 enabled
 - Chrome: special settings when run through `bin/Chrome.cmd` and `Sahli/_run.cmd` scripts and CKLaunch's default configuration
   - fullscreen mode
   - `--allow-file-acces-from-files`